stevedepp/gcp-delivery-demo/README.md

 #

-### transcript / slides:

-> **7.1** *hello everyone thank you for watching this video that quickly demos using local terminal and git for app development and Google app engine for production.  and finally a trigger linkage between them for CICD.  we start with the basics: app, main, requirements, and make file.*
+> **transcript / slides 7.1** *hello everyone thank you for watching this video that quickly demos using local terminal and git for app development and Google app engine for production.  and finally a trigger linkage between them for CICD.  we start with the basics: app, main, requirements, and make file.*

 ### Development and Production Environments
 Steve Depp MSDS 434 section 55